 - Use default process setting (default): The step uses the default rejection behavior as configured for the process on the Process Properties tab.
 When this option is enabled, the process-level rejection behavior is displayed below the option for reference. - Use step-specific setting: The step uses the rejection behavior configured for this specific step.
 The default rejection behavior does not apply.
 If this option is enabled, use the When step is rejected field to specify the step-specific rejection behavior: - Return to the previous step: The plan file returns to the previous step, regardless of the step type. - Return to the previous Edit step: The plan file returns to the previous Edit Plan File step, bypassing any approval steps that fall in-between. - Return to a specific step: The plan file returns to a specified step in the process.
 Use the Specific step to return to field to select the specific step.
-You can select any step that comes before the current step.
+You can select any step that comes before the current step. - Return to a step the user selects: When a plan file is rejected, the step owner chooses the return step.
+The plan file can be returned to any previous step in the process, as long as the following step-level option is enabled for the step: Show step as rejection choice for user selects rejection behavior.

-Step Rejection Behavior ○ Use default process settin g 💿 Use step-specific setting When step is rejected: Retu rn to a specific step 🗡 Specific step to return to: 1 - Budget Development 🗡
+Step Rejection Behavior ○ Use default process s ettin g 💿 Use step-specific setting When step is rejected: rn to a specific step 💙 Specific step to return to 1 - Budget Development 🗡